 Coordinator: Omar Swartz (MHMSS), JD, Duke University; PhD, Purdue University

 The law studies minor at CU Denver is an interdisciplinary course of studies intended to help students become intelligent and critical scholars of legal and political discourse.
-While the minor may be useful for students contemplating law school, it is also intended to appeal to a wider group of students interested in issues relating to law and society and careers in public policy-related fields.
+While the minor may be useful for students contemplating law school, it is also intended to appeal to a wider group interested in issues relating to law and society and careers in public policy-related fields.
 The minor is designed to achieve the following three interrelated goals:

 - to introduce students to the major areas of law that affect life in the United States and important legal issues that influence current events;